-- No ALL CAPS (use upper and lower case) - No italics, no bold, no underlining, and no highlighting. - No clusters of exclamation points!!!! - No bullets or numbered lists (we will replace with semicolons and wrap text) - Indents are allowed - 200 words maximum based on rules specified in Elections Code §9. - Word count begins after "Education and Qualifications" on a Candidate Statement
+- No ALL CAPS (use upper and lower case) - No italics, no bold, no underlining, and no highlighting. - No clusters of exclamation points!!!! - No bullets or numbered lists (we will replace with semicolons and wrap text) - Indents are allowed - 200 words maximum based on rules specified in Elections Code §9. - Word count begins after "Education and Qualifications" on a Candidate Statement - The candidate's website is allowed and is counted as one word.

-Please remember, because your statement must fit in a quarter page area we may need to adjust the format and spacing of your statement.
+Your statement must fit in a quarter page area.
+If needed we will adjust the font size and spacing of your statement.

 Your name must match your name on the ballot.
 Variations are not allowed.
+Age and Occupation are optional.

-Age and occupation are optional.
+Occupation must be truthful, and may refer to your current employment or vocation, or status as an active licensed professional even if not currently employed as such, for example, physician or attorney.
+Unlike the ballot designation, you may use the word former or retired even if you do not receive a pension or it this was not your last profession or employment.

-Occupation must refer to your current employment or vocation, or status as an active licensed professional even if not currently employed as such, for example, physician or attorney.
+SAMPLE FORMAT STATEMENT OF CANDIDATE FOR

-SAMPLE FORMAT
+MEMBER, CITY COUNCIL

-STATEMENT OF CANDIDATE FOR MEMBER, CITY COUNCIL Greatest City
+Greatest City

-JANE DOE AGE: 35
+AGE: 35